Echeveria harmsii J. F. Macbr.

 Plush Plant, Red Echeveria

 Cotyledon elegans, Echeveria elegans, Oliveranthus elegans, Oliverella elegans

 Echeveria harmsii is a small succulent shrub that forms rosettes of light green leaves with red edges at the end of the branches.
-It grows up to 12 inches (30 cm) tall and about the same in width.
-Leaves are fleshy, narrow, and up to 1.2 inches (3 cm) long.
-Flowers are bright red with yellow tips, bell-shaped, and up to 1.2 inches (3 cm) long.
-They appear in spring on slender, up to 4 inches (10 cm) long stalks with some scattered leaves.
+It grows up to 12 inches (30 cm) tall and is nearly equal in width.
+Leaves are thick, fleshy, narrow, and up to 1.2 inches (3 cm) long.
+Flowers are bell-shaped, bright red with yellow tips, and up to 1.2 inches (3 cm) long.
+They appear in spring on slender, up to 4 inches (10 cm) long stalks with scattered leaves.

 The specific epithet "harmsii" honors the German botanist and taxonomist Hermann August Theodor Harms (1870-1942).

 How to Grow and Care for Echeveria harmsii

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.